Henry Halleck: Early life

 Halleck became a wealthy man as a lawyer and land speculator, and a noted collector of "Californiana".
-He obtained thousands of pages of official documents on the Spanish missions and colonization of California, which were copied and are now maintained by the Bancroft Library of the University of California, the originals having been destroyed in the 1906 San Francisco earthquake and fire.
+He obtained thousands of pages of official documents on the Spanish missions and colonization of California, which were copied and are now maintained by the Bancroft Library of the University of California, Berkeley the originals having been destroyed in the 1906 San Francisco earthquake and fire.
 He built the Montgomery Block, San Francisco's first fireproof building, home to lawyers, businessmen, and later, the city's Bohemian writers and newspapers.
 He was a director of the Almaden Quicksilver (Mercury) Company in San Jose, president of the Atlantic and Pacific Railroad, a builder in Monterey, and owner of the 30,000 acre (120 km^{2}) Rancho Nicasio in Marin County.
 But he remained involved in military affairs and by early 1861 he was a major general of the California Militia.

 Civil War

 Western Theater

 As the Civil War began, Halleck was nominally a Democrat and was sympathetic to the South, but he had a strong belief in the value of the Union.
 His reputation as a military scholar and an urgent recommendation from Winfield Scott earned him the rank of major general in the regular army, effective August 19, 1861, making him the fourth most senior general, after Scott, George B. McClellan, and John C. Frémont.
 He was assigned to command the Department of the Missouri, replacing Frémont in St. Louis on November 9, and his talent for administration quickly sorted out the chaos of fraud and disorder left by his predecessor.
 He set to work on the "twin goals of expanding his command and making sure that no blame of any sort fell on him."